Gisela João: 2013–2015: Debut album and international success

-Her quick climb to the top of the Portuguese charts, paired with the fantastic reviews from publications such as Blitz, Expresso, Público, Time Out and the website Cotonete, gave João a whole new exposure to the Portuguese public.
+Her quick climb to the top of the Portuguese charts, paired with the positive reviews from publications such as Blitz, Expresso, Público, Time Out and the website Cotonete, increased João's popularity with the Portuguese public.
 Live shows all around the country, from fado houses to bigger stages in festivals and more, paved the way for her sold-out shows in Casa da Música and in Centro Cultural de Belém.
-Soon after, she was once again garnering even more awards and nominations: "Best Solo Interpreter" in the Globos de Ouro Award, and the Award "José Afonso 2014", with the jury considering her the "best voice to appear since Amália".
+Soon after, she received the Award "Best Solo Interpreter" in the Globos de Ouro Award, and the Award "José Afonso 2014", with the jury considering her the "best voice to appear since Amália".
+In 2014, she began playing international shows.

-In 2014, she embarked on more live shows, expanding her curriculum to international stages, mesmerizing every audience with her electrifying live shows.
-Her debut album had already achieved the gold record, further contributing to her increasing success and impact.

-If there was any doubt of João's success and affirmation as one of Portugal's most important artists, those same doubts were quickly dispelled, as she presented herself live in Coliseu dos Recreios, Lisboa and in Coliseu do Porto, Portugal's most iconic and historical stages, for two sold-out shows.
+She also performed live in Coliseu dos Recreios, Lisboa and in Coliseu do Porto, Portugal's iconic historical stages, for two sold-out shows.
 Those shows sparked a renewed interest in her album, which received then the "Platinum" record mark.

-Once again embarking on international shows, João was invited to perform in a plethora of new countries, including France, Belgium, England, Switzerland, Spain, Brazil, Germany, England, and many more.
+Once again playing international shows, João was invited to perform in new countries, including France, Belgium, England, Switzerland, Spain, Brazil, Germany, England, and many more.
 2015 also marked her participation in the tribute album to Amália Rodrigues, entitled Amália: As Vozes do Fado, comprised with some of the most important names of fado, where she interprets the songs "Medo" and "Meu Amor, Meu Amor", in a duet with Camané.

-By the end of 2015, João presented her live show "Caixinha de Música" (Musical Box), a special program João devised for the Municipal Theatre São Luiz, where she lent her voice to honour some of the biggest and greatest poets and voices of the 20th century and beyond, interpreting songs from Serge Gainsbourg, Bryan Ferry, Nick Cave, Ella Fitzgerald, Violeta Parra, Leonard Cohen, Amy Winehouse, and more.
+By the end of 2015, João presented her live show "Caixinha de Música" (Musical Box), a program she devised for the Municipal Theatre São Luiz, where she lent her voice to honour some of the biggest and greatest poets and voices of the 20th century and beyond, interpreting songs from Serge Gainsbourg, Bryan Ferry, Nick Cave, Ella Fitzgerald, Violeta Parra, Leonard Cohen, Amy Winehouse, and more.

 Her second album was scheduled to be released in 2016.
 In October 2016, João was confirmed to play at the 31st edition of Eurosonic Noorderslag in Groningen, NL.

+In April 2026, João gave the Amadora for Hope benefit concert to support families in Marinha Grande affected by Storm Kristin.